faixan-khan/Make_Up/README.md

       * Start contributing and make a pull request to apply these changes.

-See also the list of [contributors](https://github.com/Make_Up/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/faixan-khan/Make_Up/contributors) who participated in this project.

 ## Refrences
-      DigitalFace Makeup by Example](https://www.comp.nus.edu.sg/~tsim/documents/face_makeup_cvpr09_lowres.pdf) Dong Guo and Terence Sim
+[DigitalFace Makeup by Example](https://www.comp.nus.edu.sg/~tsim/documents/face_makeup_cvpr09_lowres.pdf) by Dong Guo and Terence Sim